CollaFuse: Collaborative Diffusion Models: Introduction

 \section{Introduction}

-Recently developed generative artificial intelligence (GenAI) methods exhibit astonishing results in generating images, among other modalities like music~\cite{mariani2024multisource} and video~\cite{singer2023makeavideo,videoworldsimulators2024}.
-Recent advancements primarily rely on diffusion models~\cite{Ho2020,song20improved} that generate synthetic images from random noise through iterative denoising steps.
+Generative artificial intelligence (GenAI) methods exhibit astonishing results in generating images, among other modalities like music~\citep{mariani2024multisource} and video~\citep{singer2023makeavideo,videoworldsimulators2024} with promising applications in areas like healthcare~\citep{sun2023aligning} to help reduce biases~\citep{Ramachandranpillai2024}.
+Recent computer vision advancements primarily rely on diffusion models~\citep{Ho2020,song20improved} that generate synthetic images from random noise through iterative denoising steps.
 We formally introduce diffusion models and related work in \cref{sec:background_diffusion}.
-In contrast to more traditional approaches~\cite{Kingma2014VAE,goodfellow20gans}, diffusion models excel in providing high sample quality and strong mode coverage~\cite{KAZEROUNI2023102846,nichol21improving,dhariwal21beating}.
+In contrast to more traditional approaches~\citep{Kingma2014VAE,goodfellow20gans}, diffusion models excel in providing high sample quality and strong mode coverage~\citep{KAZEROUNI2023102846,nichol21improving,dhariwal21beating}.
 However, the strides in GenAI require large amounts of data, and the generation process itself is computationally expensive due to the multiple required denoising steps.

-While large companies possess the necessary data and computational resources for training diffusion models, smaller organizations and private clients may face challenges in providing the required resources, limiting their ability to train and implement recent GenAI models~\cite{zajac2023}.
+While large companies possess the necessary data and computational resources for training diffusion models, smaller organizations and private clients may face challenges in providing the required resources, limiting their ability to train and implement recent GenAI models~\citep{zajac2023}.
 This might lead to high dependency on a few key players and even prevent the application of such models completely due to local data protection regulations.
-For example, the popular Stable Diffusion v2 has been trained on 256 A100 GPUs for about 200,000 hours~\cite{Rombach_2022_CVPR}.
+For example, the popular Stable Diffusion v2 has been trained on 256 A100 GPUs for about 200,000 hours~\citep{Rombach_2022_CVPR}.
 But even smaller models still set notably high hardware and data requirements.